openvinotoolkit/nncf/docs/Installation.md

 #### As a package built from a checked-out repository:

-Install the package and its dependencies by running the following in the repository root directory:
+Install the package and its dependencies by running the following command in the repository root directory:
 ```
 pip install .
 ```